krauseannelize/notes-google-data-analytics-prof/activities/spreadsheets/c01m03-monthly-sales-analysis.md

 4. Added **column F** to assign a rank for each month of the year based on the amount of sales in that specific year using the formula `=RANK(D2, FILTER(D:D, B:B=B2), 0)`. **Column D** contains the total sales for the month and the formula determines it's rank descending so that the month with the most sales will be 1 and the month with the least will be 12.
 It uses a filter to ensure that the year in **column B** is the same for the range being ranked.
 5. Inserted a combo graph in a separate sheet using the data in **columns C, D and E**.
 The total sales in **column D** is indicated using a line graph, and an area graph for the values assigned for shading purposes in **column E** to highlight the top 3 sales months.

-The spreadsheet containing the analyzed data after preparation and with the graph visualization can be viewed [here](/activities/spreadsheets/c01m03-monthly-sales-analysis.xlsx).
+The spreadsheet containing the analyzed data after preparation and with the graph visualization can be viewed in [Google Sheets](https://docs.google.com/spreadsheets/d/1AjwcXVJLBfLqIksQ4Q1VRIia4kbJ2dTjCmJyD1KLHzc/edit?usp=sharing) or in the [Excel File](/activities/spreadsheets/c01m03-monthly-sales-analysis.xlsx).

 ## Visualization